 The right amount of car insurance depends on your state's minimum requirements, your budget and how much financial risk you're willing to take.
 Most states require minimum coverage, but that often isn't enough to protect you financially after a serious accident.
 Consider adding comprehensive and collision coverage if you drive a newer or more valuable car.

-Use MoneyGeek's calculator below to estimate how much coverage you need.
+Use MoneyGeek's auto insurance calculator below to estimate how much coverage you need.

 2. Research Costs and Discounts

-3. Find the Best Companies for Your Driver Profile
+3. Find the Right Match for Your Driver Profile

-Car insurance rates change over time and so can your needs.
-Insurers update their pricing models, and new competitors enter the market.
-Life changes like moving, buying a new car, improving your credit or adding a driver can affect your premium.
+Car insurance rates change over time.
+Insurers adjust pricing models annually.
+Moving to a new address, buying a different vehicle, raising your credit score or adding a teen driver all affect your premium.

 Car Insurance Reviews: Bottom Line